mohith-j/mohith-j/README.md

 - 👋 Hi, I’m Mohith J, you can call me Teenu
 - 👀 I’m interested in Data Science, Software Development and Parallel Programming
 - 🌱 I’m currently learning Data Visualisation and Deep Learning
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Full Stack and Data Science Projects
 - 📫 Reach out to me through jothiteenu@gmail.com
 - 😍 Aways open to learn new stuff
 - 😊 Please do checkout my projects since you came this far